Jonathan-KAB/25662026_E_Commerce_Final/USER_ROLE_MIGRATION.md

 ## Migration SQL

-Run the provided SQL script to:
+Run the SQL script to:
-1. Create user_roles reference table
+1. Create the user_roles reference table
-2. Update existing vendors based on service_type
+2. Update existing vendors based on their service_type
-3. Verify all role assignments
+3. Double check all role assignments are right

 ---

-**Migration Completed**: All service_type checks replaced with user_role checks **Date**: 2024
+**Migration Completed**: All service_type checks swapped out for user_role checks **Date**: 2024
-**Status**: ✅ Complete
+**Status**: ✅ Done